gazbert/bxbot/CONTRIBUTING.md

 One of the project's maintainers should respond to your issue within 48 hours... if not, bump the issue and request that it be reviewed.

+There's also a channel on [Gitter](https://gitter.im/BX-bot/Lobby) if you need some help with stuff.

 ## Contributor workflow

 Review the [issues list](https://github.com/gazbert/bxbot/issues) and find something that interests you.